ibm-cloud-docs/apps/monitor.md

 You can start monitoring your application availability and performance immediately.
 When you bind {{site.data.keyword.prf_hubshort}} to your app, a synthetic test is automatically created to monitor the main app URL by default.

 {{site.data.keyword.prf_hublong}} is available as a service in the DevOps domain in the {{site.data.keyword.cloud_notm}} catalog.
-It is also available on the Cloud Foundry application dashboard on the **Monitoring** tab.
+It is also available on the Cloud Foundry app dashboard on the **Monitoring** tab.
 {: shortdesc}

-You can test, monitor, and improve your application’s health as you build it by adding the {{site.data.keyword.prf_hubshort}} to your DevOps toolchain.
+You can test, monitor, and improve your app's health as you build it by adding the {{site.data.keyword.prf_hubshort}} to your DevOps toolchain.

 This tool integration is available only for Cloud Foundry apps.
 It is preconfigured and does not require any configuration parameters.
 You cannot reconfigure this tool integration.
 {: tip}